ScottDeLuzio/woo-free-product-sample/readme.txt

 5. Save/update product details

 == Changelog ==

+#### 2.2.7
+* Update: Improved compatibility with pro versions.
+* Update: Included improved handling for when certain settings were left empty/blank.

 #### 2.2.6
 * Update: Fixed issue where textdomain was not loaded on the proper action hook causing it to be loaded before the correct language was set.